 Instead of fighting with your wavy hair, get it twisted and pinned at the back of your head, letting some naughty strands break loose.

 Now you have a nice choice of short updos to experiment with.
 Change your hairstyle each time the spirit moves you, but make sure to keep it in line with your attire and occasion.
+As you see, there are no limits to updos for short hair.
+Experiment with complicated and simple, fun, and formal updos to find your faves.
 And don’t fail to follow current trends, as hair artists never stop creating new techniques to please ladies wearing above-the-shoulder hair.